Modal realism: Extended modal realism

 Extended modal realism, as developed by Takashi Yagisawa, differs from other versions of modal realism, such as David Lewis' views, in several important aspects.
 Possible worlds are conceived as points or indices of the modal dimension rather than as isolated space-time structures.
 Regular objects are extended not only in the spatial and the temporal dimensions but also in the modal dimension: some of their parts are modal parts, i.e. belong to non-actual worlds.
 The concept of modal parts is best explained in analogy to spatial and temporal parts.
-My hand is a spatial part of myself just as my childhood is a temporal part of myself, according to four-dimensionalism.
-These intuitions can be extended to the modal dimension by considering possible versions of myself which took different choices in life than I actually did.
-According to extended modal realism, these other selves are inhabitants of different possible worlds and are also parts of myself: modal parts.
+A person's hand is a spatial part of them just as their childhood is a temporal part, according to four-dimensionalism.
+These intuitions can be extended to the modal dimension by considering possible versions of the person which took different choices in life than they actually did.
+According to extended modal realism, these other selves are inhabitants of different possible worlds and are also parts of the self: modal parts.

 Another difference to the Lewisian form of modal realism is that among non-actual worlds within the modal dimension are not just possible worlds but also impossible worlds.
 Yagisawa holds that while the notion of a world is simple, being a modal index, the notion of a possible world is composite: it is a world that is possible.
 Possibility can be understood in various ways: there is logical possibility, metaphysical possibility, physical possibility, etc. A world is possible if it doesn't violate the laws of the corresponding type of possibility.
 For example, a world is logically possible if it obeys the laws of logic or physically possible if it obeys the laws of nature.
 Worlds that don't obey these laws are impossible worlds.
 But impossible worlds and their inhabitants are just as real as possible or actual entities.